grum-tez/archetype-docs/docs/dapps/example/index.md

 3. click the `SUBMIT` button; it is then required to connect to a wallet (if not already logged in) and validate the transaction to the contract.

 Once submitted, the contract's owner (`tz1h4CiqWxNe4UxSpkwXy617RM6DaK6NU76P`) needs to validate the poll for it to appear in the main panel.

-## Answer a poll

-Steps to answer a poll:
-1. click on a poll in the DApp's [main panel](https://completium.github.io/poll-dapp)
-2. click on one of the possible answers
-3. click the `SUBMIT` button; it is then required to connect to a wallet (if not already logged in) and validate the transaction to the contract

-Once the transaction is validated on the blockchain, the statistic of the poll (number of answers per possible answer) is displayed.